jcomp-03/e-commerce-back-end/README.md

   Legalese borrowed from <a href="https://opensource.org/licenses/MIT" target="_blank">here</a>.

   ## Contribute
-  Please contact me for ways I can improve this app.
+  Please contact me for ways to improve this app.

   ## Tests
   n/a